Leonid Mikhelson: Notable Partnerships

 Mikhelson often partners with Russian billionaire Gennady Timchenko on business and investment projects.
 They are partners and majority shareholders in Novatek and Sibur.
 In 2013, Mikhelson and Timchenko sold 12% of Sibur to management partners.
 Both Mikhelson and Timchenko appear on the Forbes list of billionaires.

-In 2012, Mikhelson was listed as the second-richest Russian in a number of articles including Bloomberg.
+In 2012, he was listed as the second-richest Russian in a number of articles including Bloomberg.
 Mikhelson and Novatek are the main sponsors of the Russian Football Union.

-Mikhelson is the recipient of the Russian Federation's Order of the Badge of Honor.
+Mikhelson is a recipient of the Russian Federation's Order of the Badge of Honor.

 Personal life

 Mikhelson is married, with two children, and lives in Moscow.
 His daughter Victoria studied art history at New York University and London's Courtauld Institute.
 His VAC Foundation Victoria, the Art of Being Contemporary, is named after her.
-Mikhelson also hold an Israeli citizenship.
+Mikhelson also holds Israeli citizenship.

+Sanctions

 Mikhelson is one of many Russian "oligarchs" named in the Countering America's Adversaries Through Sanctions Act, CAATSA, signed into law by President Donald Trump in 2017.
+He was sanctioned by the British government in 2022 in relation to Russo-Ukrainian War.